ollerwagen/imp-interpreter/README.md

 ### Semicola

 If multiple instructions are added after one another, they need to be separated by semicola.
 This -- as specified by the language's grammar discussed in the lecture -- even holds for `if` and `while` statements.
+The last instruction in a sequence of instructions can (but doesn't have to be) terminated by a semicolon.
+As specified in the lecture, we allow for some leeway compared to the formal grammar of the language because it makes our lives easier.

 ## Example